dataforyounz/shell_basics/shell_notes.md

 - `..`: used in conjunction with `cd`, shifts up one level in the directory hierarchy.
 - `ls`: lists the files and folders in the current directory.
-- `~`: this is the home path.
+- `~`: this is the home directory.
+- `/`: this is the root directory.

 **Example**

-List the folders in the home path:
+List the folders in the home directory:

 ``` bash
 ls ~